open-telemetry/oteps/text/0066-separate-context-propagation.md

   accepted.
 * Work on [W3C Correlation-Context](https://w3c.github.io/correlation-context/)
   has begun, but was halted to focus on Trace-Context.
-* No work has begun on a theoretical W3C Baggage-Context.

 Given that we must ship with working propagators, and the W3C specifications are not yet complete, how should we move forwards with implementing context